 Music is all around us, we listen to it at all times of the day for many different purposes, it influences our moods and emotions but do we really hear it?
-Studying Music teaches us how to understand what we hear, to be able to describe and articulate the component parts and engage with it more as a result.
+Studying Music teaches us how to listen more actively to understand what we hear; to be able to describe and articulate the component parts and engage with it more as a result.